ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Top 3 Most Common Animations You Can Use in Your Jetpack Compose Project - <a href="https://medium.com/proandroiddev/top-3-most-common-animations-you-can-use-in-your-jetpack-compose-project-9bb92f5311a2" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Open-Source Developer’s Trio: A Path to Growth - <a href="https://medium.com/@farimarwat/the-open-source-developers-trio-a-path-to-growth-e7fbf2d6b39d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Farman Ullah Marwat`**

-<blockquote>Enhance Your App’s User Experience with These Simple and Effective Animation Techniques in Jetpack Compose</blockquote>
+<blockquote>Contributing to open-source projects is one of the best ways to grow as a developer.
+However, many juniors feel intimidated and unsure…</blockquote>

 <h3>2.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>